Kentucky-Fried-Circuits/DataGS/README.md

 <a name="settings"></a>
 ### Current Settings
-The Current Settings page displays the current settings of devices connected to the Magnum network, such as: inverter settings, remote settings, Automatic Generator Start settings, battery monitor settings, MagWeb Pro firmware date, and the MagWeb firmware date.
+The Current Settings page displays the current settings of devices connected to the Magnum network, such as: inverter settings, remote settings, Automatic Generator Start settings, battery monitor settings.

 <a name="historical"></a>
 ### Historical Data